-- Friday, October 4th, from 10am to 10pm at the Finley Center
+- The eve of the ride, from 11am to 10pm at the Finley Center.

 We go forward together.
 Simply put, that’s a core component of our gran fondo.
 The mass start is a challenge for some cyclists, and why not?
 It’s 7,500 people all moving forward at once.
 Quarters are tight.
 Excitement is high.
 But we’re all a part of one big day on the bike and that means we all begin as one group, even as we sort our own paces out for the rest of the day.
 Being in a peloton this large is a rare opportunity, one not even enjoyed at the professional level.
 You get to move along the full width and breadth of the road for the first part of the ride, riding in concert with 7499 other individuals as one big flowing organism.
 It’s a hell of a spectacle and very exciting both within and from the sidelines.

 We send out several messages about how to self-stage in the months leading up to the GranFondo.
 It’s important for people to understand at what spot in the mass start their preferred pace and athletic ability should be.
 We’ll have signs indicating where riders of certain paces and route lengths should place themselves.
 We’ll encourage you to stage further back than you think: it’s far more prudent to plan for a slower start pace than to plan to charge out of the gate on a 103 (or 65, or even a 32) mile ride.
 In the end though, we trust that you’ll have the judgement to ride responsibly all day long, beginning with where you line up to start.